 Even if you keep a distance from the mini-boss, it will still throw molten rocks at Kratos.
 Moreover, the Hateful engages in axe attacks up close, with upward slashes.

-It is common to die a swift death to the Hateful on your first try and for many after that too.
+It is common to die a swift death to the Hateful on your first try and for many after that.

 It is critical to dodge these stomps as they charge up.
-Alternatively, players can use the shield or a powered-up axe throw during this charging up to stun the Hateful and attack.
+Alternatively, players can use the shield or a powered-up axe throw to stun the Hateful and attack during this charging up.

 The next challenging boss fight for players is with another giant known as Miklimunnr.
 He is a side-quest boss with extensive moves and damage-draining attacks.
 Players encounter Miklimunnr during one of the many sidequests in Svartlfheim.

 As for the battle, the giant uses a large stone pillar to attack and numerous stomps to crush Kratos.

 Spartan Rage is also key in stunning him and chopping down his health little by little.
-Spartan Rage also temporarily helps fill up Kratos’s health as some portion of the damage is converted into HP.
+Spartan Rage also temporarily helps maintain Kratos’s health as some of the damage is converted into HP.

 Upon depleting Miklimunnr’s mighty health bar, players need only to stun him and watch the rewarding animation of his defeat.

-The next challenging boss fight players will struggle with is against Vanadis, close to the middle of the game.
+The next challenging boss fight players will struggle with is against Vanadis, which is close to the middle of the game.
 Vanadis is a massive surprise to many players and serves as the first Valkyrie fight of the game.

 One of the best strategies to defeat her is to keep a distance and dodge all of the attacks timely.

 As the name implies, Gravel Belly is a giant beast with one of the game’s best intros.
 This beast will pop out of a massive gate and stun Kratos.
 The entire Gravel Belly boss fight resembles giant monster battles in previous God Of War entries.

 Gravel Belly’s main weak point is near his chin and should be targeted by ranged weapons.

-Garm’s boss fight is a fan favorite and our most loved fight in the game.
+Garm’s boss fight is a fan favorite and my most loved fight in the game.
 Garm is a giant fierce wolf that players encounter late into the main story.
 His entire fight manages to be tough while also serving as a spectacle.

 The unique aspect of Garm’s boss fight is that it occurs in multiple stages.
-Throughout all these stages, Garm’s primary attack pattern will be biting and slashing, and he even has ranged attacks.
+Garm’s primary attack pattern will be biting and slashing throughout all these stages, and he even has ranged attacks.